hyperledger-archives/indy-client/getting-started.md

 For this guide, however, we’ll be using a command - line interface instead of an app, so we can see what happens behind the scenes.
 We will pretend to be a particularly curious and technically adventurous Alice…

 ## Install Sovrin
-**Coming soon:** We are in the process of creating new vm images for Ubuntu and Windows and also docker image to make it easy for you to play with Sovrin.
+**Coming soon:** We are in the process of creating new vm images for Ubuntu and Windows for validator nodes and also client side docker image to make it easy for you to play with Sovrin.

-Check out the info about [prerequisites](https://docs.google.com/document/d/1CyggP4nNPyx4SELNZEc2FOeln6G0F22B37cAVtB_FBM/edit); there are a few dominoes you might have to line up.
+**Manually setup validator nodes (optional):** If you prefer to install Sovrin-Node manually without using virtual machine images, please see the installation instructions for [Linux](https://docs.google.com/document/d/1PX-9VQCC8ULgpU2bofaNLJnMW45JXTFPNPnnBSikcRU/edit#) or [Windows](https://docs.google.com/document/d/1_ba3M4cqLAvha_BLgPp07L2EHLdxqptr_tRW2IUAS0g/edit#heading=h.oe37ssfqfijq).

 ```
 $ pip install -U --no-cache-dir sovrin-client
 ```

+If you get any error, check out the info about [prerequisites](https://docs.google.com/document/d/1CyggP4nNPyx4SELNZEc2FOeln6G0F22B37cAVtB_FBM/edit); there are a few dominoes you might have to line up.

 The install puts some python modules on your system.
 Most importantly, it gives you a command - line interface(CLI) to Sovrin.
 We are going to use that CLI to explore what Sovrin can do.
 (Sovrin also has a programmatic API, but it is not yet fully formalized, and this version of the guide doesn’t document it.
 See the [Sovrin roadmap](https://github.com/sovrin-foundation/sovrin/wiki/Roadmap).)